tensorlayer/TensorLayer/docs/user/more.rst

 Cannot save image
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you run the script via SSH control, sometime you may
+If you run the script via SSH control, sometime you may find the following error.

 .. code-block:: bash

   _tkinter.TclError: no display name and no $DISPLAY environment variable

-Add the following code into the top of ``visualize.py``.
+If happen, add the following code into the top of ``visualize.py``.

 .. code-block:: python